TPE-TIGER/AIG301-501-Technical-Document/documents/AIG Software Upgrade.md

 ### 2. Verify Software Upgrade Dependency

-Before submit software upgrade command to device, you shall verify the dependency according to this document.
+Before upgrade software, you shall verify the dependency according to this document, and following the upgrade path (1.1 to 1.2, 1.2 to 1.3 and so on)

-### 3. Submit Software Upgrade
+### 3. Software Upgrade

-There are couple methods to submit software upgrade commands.
+There are couple methods to submit software upgrade command.

 ##### Option 1：By ThingsPro Edge Admin Web (/General Operation/ Software Upgrade)